cornellev/Local_and_Global_Planning/local_sim/README.md

 bicycle_model.py
  - ackermann approximate kinematics
- - same issue -- seems to work but defintely not avoiding obstacles correctly at all
+ - same issue -- seems to work but definitely not avoiding obstacles correctly at all
  - inputs are velocity and steering angular velocity -- this is questionable (can basically jump to any velocity instantaneously)

 bicycle_mode2.py